Your Global Trade Knowledgebase

 On Consignment – Highest risk for Exporter

-If Exporters choose to sell goods “on consignment” that means that they agree to supply the goods to the importer, whereby the importer is not obliged to pay for the goods until the importer has on-sold them.
+If exporters choose to sell goods using the consignment method of payment, they agree to supply the goods to the importer, whereby the importer is not obliged to pay for the goods until the importer has on-sold them.
+Consignment in international trade is a variation of open account in which payment is sent to the exporter only after the goods have been sold by the foreign distributor to the end customer.
+This method ensures that the receipt of payment is only triggered once the goods have been sold to the end customer, making it a highly risky option for exporters.
 So essentially the exporter agrees to bear the risk associated with placing the goods at the buyer’s warehouse and retains ownership of the goods until they have been sold.
 It is essentially an extension of an “open account” as mentioned above, and is generally only used when the exporter and import have a long standing relationship and enough trust to proceed with this arrangement.
 This method can give the seller the ability to sell new products into new markets without putting large cashflow pressures on their partner importers and distributors.

 How Exporters and Importers use IncoDocs to create Quotations, Proforma Invoices & Commercial Invoices to close more deals and get paid fast.